Priyap375/sql-projects/odin-advance-sql/README.md

-Here's a brief overview of the tables you'll be working with:
+Here's a brief overview of the tables I have worked with: